Correspondences acting on constant cycle curves on K3 surfaces: Introduction.

 Different to \cite{Huy14}, the loci we construct are expected to be of dimension $2$ when not empty rather than $1$.
 Notice that for any point $(p,q)\in Z_n(L)$, $p$ is rationally equivalent to $q$ and so all points $(p,q)\in Z_n(L)$ lie on a fibre of the difference map $X\times X \to CH_0(X)$.
 Mumford proved that the dimension of this fibre is at most $2$.
 Nonetheless, whether the locus $Z_n(L)$ is not empty or of dimension $1$ or $2$ is not yet determined.

 The proof of Theorem \ref{thm:main1} is contained in Section \ref{sec:Zn}, and follows from a series of more precise statements (see Theorems \ref{thm:dimZn}, \ref{thm:expZn}, \ref{thm:Znccc}).

-Determining whether $Z_n(L)$ is not empty is non trivial, as the difference map $C\times C\to JC$ is not in general surjective for $g\geq 3$ (as it was for elliptic curves).
+Determining whether $Z_n(L)$ is non-empty is not trivial, as the difference map $C\times C\to JC$ is not in general surjective for $g\geq 3$ (as it was for elliptic curves).
 Therefore, the existence of points $p,q\in X$ defining $n$-torsion points $p-q$ of $JC$ is no longer guaranteed, for $g\geq 3$.

-The problem can be interpreted as a more refined problem of Brill-Noether theory.
+Notice that when $m$ divides $n$, $Z_m(L)$ defines a component of $Z_n(L)$, as $m$-torsion points are also $n$-torsion points.
+Therefore, the problem of non-emptiness for $n$ is in this case reduced to that for $m$.
+However, the investigation of a component in $Z_n(L)$ cut out by $n$-torsion points that are not $m$-torsion points remains an interesting problem.
+The problem can be interpreted as a more refined problem of Brill--Noether theory.
 This because a point $(p,q)\in Z_n(L)$ is given by $p,q\in C$, for $C\in |L|$, with the property that $n[p-q]=0\in JC$.
 The latter condition defines a degree $n$ map $C\to \bP^1$ totally ramified at $p$ and $q$, which is in particular a $g^1_n$.
-Recall that a Brill-Noether general curve admits a $g^1_n$ if and only if the Brill-Noether number is nonnegative, which happens precisely for $g\leq 2n-2$ (see \cite{ACGH85}).
-By \cite{Laz86}, every smooth curve in the linear system $|L|$ is Brill-Noether general when $\Pic X$ is generated by $L$.
-Therefore, for a very general K3 surface $X$, $n$ must satisfy $g\leq 2n-2$ for $Z_n(L)$ to be nonempty.
+Recall that a Brill--Noether general curve admits a $g^1_n$ if and only if the Brill--Noether number is non-negative, which happens precisely for $g\leq 2n-2$ (see \cite{ACGH85}).
+By \cite{Laz86}, every smooth curve in the linear system $|L|$ is Brill--Noether general when $\Pic X$ is generated by $L$.
+Therefore, for a very general K3 surface $X$, $n$ must satisfy $g\leq 2n-2$ for $Z_n(L)$ to be non-empty.
 The important observation is that these smooth curves do not necessarily admit a $g^1_n$ with the special ramification profile induced by points of $Z_n(L)$.

 \begin{conjecture} Let $(X,L)$ be a very general polarized K3 surface of genus $g\geq 3$.
 Then $Z_n(L)$ is not empty for any $g\leq 2n-2$. \end{conjecture}